vishalpatidar99/ML-System/README.md

 ### Obtaining Access Token

-To obtain an access token for authentication, import the following cURL request into Postman:
+To obtain an access token for authentication, import the following curl request into Postman:

 ```sh
 curl --location 'http://127.0.0.1:8000/oauth/token/' \